zakerikk/oracle-provider-node/README.md

 ### Pre-requisites

+You must have node.js installed.
+We are using `v14.18.1`.

+## For providing data on an EVM chain
 First, deploy a `FluxPriceFeed.sol` contract by [cloning the `price-feeds-evm` repository and following the README](https://github.com/fluxprotocol/price-feeds-evm), saving your contract address to use here.
 Alternatively, leave the default `appconfig.json` contract address to test your API sources without deploying a new contract, using a contract we deployed to Aurora with access control removed.
+You must deploy a new contract for each pair you provide on an EVM chain.

+## For providing data on NEAR

-Also to support the NEAR network, the `near-cli` package needs to be installed.
+To support the NEAR network, the `near-cli` package needs to be installed. (`npm i -g near-cli`)

-### Set-up
+### General Set-up

 ```bash
 git clone https://github.com/fluxprotocol/oracle-provider-node